mrTimofey/frontizer/README.md

 Includes stylus, browserify, es6, jade for now.
 Future builds will allow you to use your own modules.

+*All projet directories are configurable and you can disable express app as well in case you need only compilation and watchers (just do not forget to add livereload link manually if you need it).*

 ## Usage

 1. Install the module globally: `npm i -g frontizer`